hdr-bgnn/Minnow_Segmented_Traits/Workflows_minnows/Step_by_step/READ.md

 Set up snake environment

+#### To update

+Each snake file is associated with a container.
+To update the container, open the snake file and change the docker version.

 ## 2- Run Download
 This step has its own SLURM script (SLURM_Snake_dowload) because of the input <INPUT_CSV_LIST>